Information for patients, families and the community

 - - Doctor JC Hodge, ENT Surgeon, Royal Adelaide Hospital and Port Augusta Hospital

-SA Health’s new patient electronic health record, EPAS, is a new electronic system that SA Health staff will use to document information about your medical care.
-It will replace the paper based documentation that often sits in a folder at the end of the patient’s bed.
+SA Health’s patient electronic health record, EPAS, is an electronic system that SA Health staff use to document information about your medical care.
+It replaces the paper based documentation that often sits in a folder at the end of the patient’s bed.

 EPAS is currently active at the below sites: